We Believe . . .

 Should I go forward to receive Communion?

-At Bread of Life Lutheran Church we celebrate the Lord’s Supper in the glad profession that the body and blood of Jesus is in, with, and under the bread and wine.
-Invited to our altar are all who know they are sinners, are sorry for their sins, and want to change their sinful life.
-If you are not a member of a Lutheran Church–Missouri Synod congregation or have a question regarding Holy Communion please speak with the pastor beforehand.
+Celebrate the Lord’s Supper in the glad profession that the body and blood of Jesus is in, with, and under the bread and wine.
+Invited to the Lord's altar are all who know they are sinners, (as we ALL are.) - are sorry for their sins before God alone, and want to change.
+If you have a question regarding Holy Communion please speak with the pastor beforehand.